rixiver/rixiver/README.md

 int : fellow filipinos vro i need more filo friends , VKEI FANS!!!!! dont be shy guys im nice pleas int plsplspls

+cant believe the only time i put effort in my skins is when i rly like the character